 - We took the cable car up Table Mountain.
 Read about visiting Table Mountain here.

-- We went on an excursion to Robben Island.
+- We went on an excursion to Robben Island (the prison Nelson Mandela spent 18 years).
 Check out our review of the Robben Island experience here.

 Where to stay in Cape Town

-The total cost of our accommodation, meals and activities came at $1155.61 or €982.76 for two people for four days in Cape Town.
-This doesn’t include the rental car we picked up on the day we drove the Cape Peninsula as we also used it on the rest of our trip.
+The total cost of our Cape Town itinerary (including meals and accomodation) $1155.61 or €982.76 for two people for four days in Cape Town.
+This doesn't include the rental car we picked up on the day we drove the Cape Peninsula as we also used it on the rest of our trip.

 You can read more about our rental car and what it cost at the bottom of the post.